Jesse Eisenberg

-Jesse Adam Eisenberg (/'aɪzənbɜːrg/ EYE-zən-burg; born October 5, 1983) is an American actor, playwright, director, humorist and narrator.
-He has received various accolades, including nominations for an Academy Award, two BAFTA Awards, a Golden Globe Award and two Screen Actors Guild Awards.
+Jesse Adam Eisenberg (/'aɪzənbɜːrg/ EYE-zən-burg; born October 5, 1983) is an American actor, playwright, and filmmaker.
+Recognized for playing smart but socially awkward characters in both comedies and dramas, his accolades include a BAFTA Award as well as nominations for two Academy Awards, and three Golden Globes.

-He made his television debut with the short-lived comedy-drama series Get Real (1999–2000).
-Following his first leading role in the comedy-drama film Roger Dodger (2002), he appeared in the films The Emperor's Club (2002), The Village (2004), The Squid and the Whale (2005), and The Education of Charlie Banks (2007).
-He is also known for playing Facebook founder Mark Zuckerberg in David Fincher's film The Social Network (2010), which earned him nominations for the BAFTA, Golden Globe, and Academy Award for Best Actor.
+Eisenberg made his television debut with the short-lived comedy-drama series Get Real (1999–2000).
+Following his first leading role in the film Roger Dodger (2002), he starred in films such as The Squid and the Whale (2005), Adventureland (2009) and Zombieland (2009).
+He gained wider recognition for starring as Facebook founder Mark Zuckerberg in David Fincher's film The Social Network (2010), for which he was nominated for the Academy Award for Best Actor.
+Eisenberg then starred in the Woody Allen films To Rome with Love (2012) and Café Society (2016), the heist films Now You See Me (2013) and its two sequels (2016 and 2025), and independent dramas such as The Double (2013).

-In 2009, Eisenberg had his breakthrough with starring roles in the comedy-drama film Adventureland, and the horror comedy Zombieland.
-He has since starred in the Woody Allen films To Rome with Love (2012) and Café Society (2016), the heist films Now You See Me (2013), its 2016 sequel and the dramas The Double (2013), The End of the Tour (2015), The Art of Self-Defense (2019).
-In 2016, he portrayed Lex Luthor in the superhero film Batman v Superman: Dawn of Justice and he reprised the role in Justice League (2017).
-He also voiced Blu in the animated films Rio (2011) and Rio 2 (2014).
-In 2022, he starred in the FX / Hulu miniseries adaptation of Fleishman Is in Trouble.
-He released his film directorial debut with the A24 film When You Finish Saving the World (2023).
+He starred as Lex Luthor in the DC Extended Universe (DCEU) superhero films Batman v Superman: Dawn of Justice (2016) and Zack Snyder's Justice League (2021), and had a lead voice role as Blu in the animated films Rio (2011) and Rio 2 (2014).
+In 2022, he starred in the FX / Hulu miniseries Fleishman Is in Trouble and made his film directorial debut with the black comedy When You Finish Saving the World.
+He has since directed, written, and starred in the comedy-drama A Real Pain (2024), which earned him the BAFTA Award for Best Original Screenplay and an Academy Award nomination in the same category.

-Eisenberg has contributed pieces to The New Yorker and McSweeney's websites.
+Eisenberg has contributed pieces to The New Yorker and the website of McSweeney's.
 He has written and starred in three plays for the New York stage: Asuncion, The Revisionist, and The Spoils.
 He released his first book, Bream Gives Me Hiccups: and Other Stories in 2015.